Day 1: Wednesday, October 13, 2021 (12:00 PM ‐ 5:30 PM Eastern Time ET)

 Hanson: I am a scientist and policy person.
 The ideal is that this is in NO food.
 If we can’t find a way in OFPA to keep it out of organics then there will be a list of good and not so good organic companies.
 We don’t want that.
 We have to find a way to keep it out of organic food or it will further complicate organic label.

-Marie Burcham—The Cornucopia Institute (General Comment, carrageenan)
+Kestrel Burcham—The Cornucopia Institute (General Comment, carrageenan)

-See Marie’s full comments here.
+See Kestrel’s full comments here.

 Question: Can you elaborate on he use of carrageenan as a protective film.